 the finest mostly-accurate technical information, with a heaping side of opinion, since 2000!

 A small bit about me: I’m a consultant and writer specializing in Exchange and security.
-I dabble in iOS and Windows Phone programming; I’m a licensed private pilot and keep myself busy by learning to cook and making a desultory effort to learn conversational Spanish.
-I’ve been a Mac user since 1984, a Microsoft MVP for Exchange since 2002, and a father since 1995.
-I have three sons, two jobs (my real job: global principal consultant for Dell; moonlighting: senior contributing editor for Windows IT Pro), one road bike, and zero pets.
+I’m an instrument-rated private pilot and keep myself busy by learning to cook and making a desultory effort to learn conversational Spanish.
+I’ve been a Mac user since 1984, a triathlete since 2014, Microsoft MVP for Exchange since 2002, and a father since 1995.
+I have three sons, two jobs (my real job: principal architect for Summit 7 Systems; moonlighting: senior contributing editor for Windows IT Pro), one road bike, and one cat.